 Spotlight on Gynn.io

-Gynn.io, the latest product from the INC4 team, gives NEAR builders the chance to achieve their development goals without the headaches.
-Drawing on our experience of building our leveraged yield farming app, PembRock Finance, on NEAR, we have developed GYNN to expedite the development process in a secure way.
+Update: GYNN has since been discontinued and is no longer operating; the section below is preserved as a record of the product at the time of writing.
+Gynn.io, then the latest product from the INC4 team, gave NEAR builders the chance to achieve their development goals without the headaches.
+Drawing on our experience of building our leveraged yield farming app, PembRock Finance, on NEAR, we developed GYNN to expedite the development process in a secure way.

 In a nutshell, GYNN:

-- Is a magic RPC provider that removes the headache of node management.
+- Was a magic RPC provider that removed the headache of node management.

-- Allows users to outsource their node infrastructure in a quick and easy manner — authorization can be achieved through a Google or GitHub account.
+- Allowed users to outsource their node infrastructure in a quick and easy manner — authorization could be achieved through a Google or GitHub account.

-- Operates the nodes and ensures 100% uptime so that you don’t have to.
+- Operated the nodes and ensured 100% uptime so that users didn't have to.

-- Provides flexibility to ensure that development doesn’t stop because of overloads.
+- Provided flexibility to ensure that development didn't stop because of overloads.

-- Offers a tool—GYNN Nodes Benchmark—which helps you see the most suitable node for your operations.
-We track how stable the performance of each provider has been in the last 24 hours via criteria such as response rate and request duration.
+- Offered a tool, GYNN Nodes Benchmark, which helped users see the most suitable node for their operations, tracking how stable the performance of each provider had been in the last 24 hours via criteria such as response rate and request duration.

-GYNN is not the first RPC provider and won’t be the last, but we have the expertise and motivation to make sure we can assist every single user and build trust in the Web3 community, which is extremely important in what is a developing sector.
+GYNN wasn't the first RPC provider and wasn't the last, but the team built it with the expertise and motivation to assist every single user and build trust in the Web3 community, which was extremely important in what was then a developing sector.

-- INC4 is a NEAR Guild, and through our work with different builders, we understand exactly what they need.
-Our platform is built around the continuous feedback of developers.
+- INC4 was a NEAR Guild, and through work with different builders, understood exactly what they needed.
+The platform was built around the continuous feedback of developers.

-- We provide support for archival nodes!
-Many providers are silent about the fact that they only work with full nodes, which means that they are not fully supportive of their clients’ projects.
-GYNN is a provider that is ready to ensure stable performance not only for full nodes but also for archival ones.
+- It supported archival nodes!
+Many providers stayed quiet about only working with full nodes, leaving clients' projects unsupported.
+GYNN was a provider that ensured stable performance not only for full nodes but also for archival ones.

-- Our software rapidly reacts to failures, controls all resources, and automatically adds new nodes if the load is 80% or higher, ensuring the smoothest experience possible.
+- The software rapidly reacted to failures, controlled all resources, and automatically added new nodes if the load was 80% or higher, aiming for the smoothest experience possible.

-- Using internal statistics, developers can check all the request parameters they may need, receiving comprehensive stats.
+- Using internal statistics, developers could check all the request parameters they needed, receiving comprehensive stats.

-- We have built in functionality that can limit endpoint requests to a specific domain.
-It means for users that even if their token is taken over, hackers will not be able to use it on another domain.
+- Built-in functionality limited endpoint requests to a specific domain, so that even if a token was taken over, it couldn't be used on another domain.

 In sum, RPCs and APIs are both crucial to creating a Dapp that interacts with different blockchain networks.
 Just like in the Web2 app-building world, there need to be development tools that not only make the process of creation easier, but also provide the safety that is needed to ensure that there are no major problems along the way.

-Alternatively, if you have a great idea but don’t have a development team on board to realize it, get in touch with us; INC4 offers full product development with a custom team that know the best way to build apps depending on your requirements.
-We have successfully delivered over 80 products, providing a range of services that include:
+If you have a great idea but don't have a development team on board to realize it, get in touch with us; INC4 offers full product development with a custom team that knows the best way to build apps depending on your requirements.
+We have successfully delivered over 80 products, across services that include:

 - Smart contract architecture